-Preparation for A+ Certification is designed for those students who have a basic knowledge of computer operating systems, networking and computer hardware and software and enable the student to prepare for the A+ Certification exam.
+The Preparation for A+ Certification Certificate is a two-quarter program for those students who have a basic knowledge of computer operating systems, networking and computer hardware and software.
+The certificate will prepare students for the A+ Certification Exam.

-Required Course Credit
+Required Course 9 Credit

+SCT 100 Introduction to Microcomputers 3

 CIS 103 Operating Systems Concepts 6

-CIS 104 Advanced Operating Systems Concepts 6
+CIS 106 Advanced Operating Systems Concepts 5

 CIS 122 Microcomputer Installation and Maintenance 7

-CIS 1140 Networking Concepts 6

-CIS 286 A+ Preparation 6
+CIS 286 A+ Preparation 7

-Credit hours needed to graduate 31
+Credit hours nee eded to graduate 28

-Linux/Unixdministration
+Linux/Unix Administration

-Preparation for Linux+ Certification is designed for those students who have completed a related technical diploma or degree or who have appropriate work experience in the computer field.
-The certificate will enable the students to prepare for the Linux+ Certification exam.
+The Linux+ Certification Certificate is a two-quarter program for those students who have completed a related technical diploma or degree or who have appropriate work experience in the computer field.
+The certificate will prepare students for the Linux+ Certification Exam.

 Required Course Credit

 CIS 106 Computer Concepts 5

 SCT 100 Introduction to Microcomputers 3

-CIS 103 Operating Systems 6
+CIS 103 Operating Systems Concepts 6

 CIS 104 Advanced Operating Concepts 6

-CIS 122 Hardware and Maintenance 7
+CIS 122 Microcomputer Installation and Maintenance 7

 CIS 2554 Introduction to Linux/Unix 6

 Credit hours needed to graduate 33